 The leftovers for this dish are certainly worth keeping so make sure you don’t throw any of them out.
-They’re perfect for lunch the next day as you can easily just reheat it in the microwave or over the stove.
-If you didn’t mix any pasta into the sauce then you can use the sauce in a different dish as I mentioned above.
+They’re perfect for lunch the next day as you can quickly just reheat it in the microwave or over the stove.
+If you didn’t mix any pasta in with the sauce, then you can use the sauce in a different dish as I mentioned above.

-If you want to go one step further then should certainly give the lasagne in a slow cooker a try.
+If you want to go one step further, then you should certainly give the lasagne in a slow cooker a try.
 It’s a fair bit more work then this dish but is so good and quite amazing on how well it works out.

-If you love to see things visually then be sure to check out the short video below.
+If you love to see things visually, then be sure to check out the short video below.
 I take you through all the steps to making this delicious bolognese recipe in the slow cooker.
-If you do prefer videos be sure to subscribe to me on YouTube.
+If you do prefer videos, then be sure to subscribe to me on YouTube.